vishalbelsare/vale-server/docs/gui.md

 ### Styles

-The Styles page provides quick access to all of your installed styles.
+The Styles page provides quick access to all your installed styles.
 You can add your own styles by choosing **Browse Styles...** from the menu bar and then copying the relevant files.